AJRead13/Node_ReadMe_Generator/README.md

 # ReadMe Generator [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
   - This project allows users to generate a high quality readmethrough a number of prompts.
 The end product is a readme.md file that you can attach to your projects.
+  - Some of the hurdles I had to overcome on this project were not with the coding but with the funcitonality.
+I noticed during the testing phase that I would have to add, commit, and close VS Code after each test generated a README.md and delete that file before running another test.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)